-The code base has not changed much from the previous project, but please start with a fresh installation, rather than intermingling files from project 1.
+The code base has not changed significantly from the previous project, but please start with a fresh installation of this code for the project, rather than intermingling files from previous checkpoints.
 You can, however, use your

 The code for this project contains the following files, available as a zip archive.

 |multiAgents.py||Where all of your multi-agent search agents will reside.|

 |pacman.py Updated!||The main file that runs Pacman games.
 This file also describes a Pacman GameState type, which you will use extensively in this project|

 |game.py||The logic behind how the Pacman world works.
 This file describes several supporting types like AgentState, Agent, Direction, and Grid.|